Fellow citizens and compatriots,

 together to prevent the disease from spiralling out of control,

-3. However, notwithstanding this, the pandemic has provided an
+claiming more lives and further affecting livelihoods. - However, notwithstanding this, the pandemic has provided an

 opportunity for the Continent to re-examine its socio-economic